-British herbal Pharmacopoeia, 1976 and 1983: Allium sativum is indicated for chronic bronchititis, respiratory catarrh, recurrent colds, whooping cough, bronchitic asthma and influenza.
+British herbal Pharmacopoeia, 1976 and 1983: Allium sativum is indicated for chronic bronchitis, respiratory catarrh, recurrent colds, whooping cough, bronchitis asthma and influenza.

-The preparations can be used in children but only small doses diluted should be administred.
+The preparations can be used in children but only small doses should be administered in diluted form.